katenjoki/airflow_gcp/README.md

 ![airflow_gcs.png](assets/airflow_gcs.png)

 In this project, I used Airflow as an orchestrator for data processing tasks.
 I defined and executed the workflows using Directed Acyclic Graphs (DAGS) to represent the sequence of tasks needed to process and load data into Google Cloud Storage and subsequently, BigQuery.
 To do this project, you have to setup your google cloud account.
-You can find steps and reference videos on how to do this in the [Terraform READme](GCP_Terraform/terraform/READme.md).
+You can find steps and reference videos on how to do this in the [Terraform READme](GCP_Terraform/terraform/README.md).

 # Prerequisites
-Docker: Make sure you have Docker installed on your machine.
+* Docker: Make sure you have Docker installed on your machine.
 You can download and install Docker from the official website: https://www.docker.com
     You may need to set the memory for your Docker Engine to a minimum of 5GB otherwise if enough memory is not allocated, it might lead to airflow-webserver continuously restarting.
+* Google Cloud Account
+* Terraform installation

 # Installation and Setup
 1. Git clone the repo.